-Choose from over 70 undergraduate academic programs in the arts, humanities, sciences and business.
+Choose from over 70 undergraduate academic programs and majors in the arts, humanities, sciences and business.

 Through faculty-guided research, internships, performance, study abroad and other high impact experiences, our academic programs engage students in the classroom and prepare them for competitive careers and graduate and professional programs.